MakeSchool-Tutorials/We-Sell-Shoes/P01-Navigation/content.md

 }
 ```

-The transition property was given the attribute: ```all 200ms```.
+The transition property was given the attribute: `all 200ms`.
 A CSS transition defines the unit of time it takes to transition a change in property values.
-The all keyword let's us attatch a transition to everything.
+The all keyword let's us attach a transition to everything.

 Let's continue: